Is It OK to Say ‘JAP’? - Tablet Magazine

 Mark, who doesn’t take offense easily, says the word “JAP” offends him.
 He associates the acronym for “Jewish American Princess” with the blatantly misogynist jokes his youth, which played on stereotypes of the Jewish woman as basically the worst kind of wife, a frigid, whiny, overspender: “What does a JAP make for dinner?
 Reservations.”
 “What do you call a JAP on a waterbed?
 Lake Placid.”

-For Stephanie the term is less loaded: by the time she encountered the term, it had shed its associations with sex and, in her Long Island town, was simply something said by Jewish girls about other Jewish girls, the Jewish equivalent of ‘basic.’
-She admits to occassionally saying it herself still, having found no other shorthand as useful and concise.
+For Stephanie the term is less loaded: by the time she encountered the phrase, it had shed its associations with sex and, in her Long Island town, was simply something said by Jewish girls about other Jewish girls, the Jewish equivalent of ‘basic.’
+She admits to occassionally saying it herself, even today, having found no other shorthand as useful and concise.

 These opposing views of “JAP” became an occasional topic of conversation on our podcast, and we began to wonder: Why was this the word that divided us?
 Why does it persist?
 Where did it come from, and does it have a future?